This post may contain affiliate links at no additional cost to you.

 Onion has a 1-2 month shelf life if left in a cool, dark and dry place.
 They also pack a lot of flavor to each dish.
 It is the queen bee in our kitchen, along with garlic cloves.

-For small time cooks, instead of buying individual spices in bulk, Amazon and Costco sell sets of pre-filled spices for around $30 to get you started.
+For small time cooks and beginners, Amazon and Costco sell sets of pre-filled spices for around $30 to get you started.
 We have 2 spice carousels, one was a gift and the other one we bought second hand from a garage sale.
-And seriously, buy a Rosler cart (don’t waste your money on any other half rate cart) if you are living car-free like us.
-Rosler makes hauling back groceries less back-breaking.